Plastics 101: The 5 Best Credit Cards For College Students

 Well, we loaded up on 5-Hour Energy and sugar-free Red Bull, holed ourselves up in the library, and pulled a few all-nighters in order to find the five best credit cards available to students.
 For this profile, we focused on cards with minimal fees, opportunities for cash back on regular purchases, and programs that reward responsible spending and money management; all important traits with practical applications that any student looking to build their credit should seek in a credit card.

 Note: Thanks to the Fed’s Credit Card Act of 2009, anyone under the age of 21 is required to have a cosigner or proof of steady, reliable income by way of full-time employment, so most students will likely need a parent or guardian with a good credit history to help them acquire any of the following credit cards.

-- Discover it for Students: The most lenient credit card on the list, Discover it for Students takes a lot of the stress out of credit card ownership.
-This Discover card doesn't have an annual fee, you won't be charged any over-limit fees, nor late fees on your first payment, and there's no penalty APR.
-You'll get a 5% cash-back bonus on select purchases which get switched up from quarter to quarter (5% cash-back at restaurants & movies from January through March, on home improvement purchases from April through June, at gas stations from July through September, and on Holiday shopping from October through December), as well as 1% cash-back on all your other purchases.
+- Discover it Chrome for Students: The most lenient credit card on the list, Discover it Chrome for Students takes a lot of the stress out of credit card ownership.
+This Discover card doesn't have an annual fee, you won't be charged any over-limit fees, nor late fees on your first missed payment, and there's no penalty APR.
+You'll get a 2% cash-back bonus on gas and restaurants up to $1,000 each quarter, as well as 1% cash-back on all your other purchases.

 - Citi ThankYou Preferred Card for College Students: With a sign up bonus of 2,500 ThankYou Points, this card isn't the largest, but with 0% intro APR for the first 7 months, 2X points on dining out and restaurants, and 1X per dollar on everything else, this card could save you money each month on the purchases that every college student makes.